Accounting For Startups: The Ultimate Guide In 2023

 A journal is kept to record all transactions in chronological order.

-Journal entries are based on source papers that include details about the transactions, such as sales receipts, purchase orders, and bills.
+Journal entries are based on source papers that include transaction details, such as sales receipts, purchase orders, and bills.

 Journal entries are used to identify, separate, and categorize each transaction.
 Debits and credits are used to track the changes in the accounts.